• Free shipping on all orders

 Meat and Fish

 Meat and fish are both good additions to your cat’s diet.
 Cut meat into manageable chunks with no bones.
-Fish is also a great source of omega fatty acids and can help keep your feline’s joints lubricated and their fur smooth.
+Cooked fish is also a great treat option for most cats.
 As with meat, ensure there are no bones in any fish you offer your cat.

 For cats on a non-raw diet, remember to ensure that store-bought meat and fish are always fully cooked with no seasonings or added oil added to them during preparation.

 Cats on a raw meat-based diet can be fed meats that are prepared with the appropriate safety precautions required for such a diet.
-However, cats should not be fed raw fish of any kind under any circumstances, as it causes thiamine deficiency in cats.
+However, cats should not be fed raw fish, as most commonly available raw fish contains thiaminase; an enzyme which can cause a thiamine (vitamin B1) deficiency.

 burmese cat eating fresh cooked beef and carrot homemade cat food recipe vet approved